-Tree Protection Specifications:
+11.6 Tree Protection Specifications:

-- 11.5.1 Trunk and Branch Protection: The trunk must be protected by wrapped hessian or similar material to limit damage.
-Timber planks (50mm x 100mm or similar) should then be placed around tree trunk.
-The timber planks should be spaced at 100mm intervals, and must be fixed against the trunk with tie wire, or strapping and connections finished or covered to protect pedestrians from injury.
-The hessian and timber planks must not be fixed to the tree in any instance.
-The trunk and branch protection shall be installed prior to any work commencing on site and shall be maintained in good condition for the entire development period. - 11.5.2 Protective fencing: The protective fencing must be constructed of 1.8 metre 'cyclone chainmesh fence'.
+- 11.6.1 Protective fencing: The protective fencing must be constructed of 1.8 metre 'cyclone chainmesh fence'.
 The fencing should only be removed for the landscaping phase, and this should be approved by the project Arborist.
 Where it is not feasible to install fencing at the specified location due to factors such restricting access to areas of the site or for constructing new structures, an alternative location and protection specification must be agreed with the project Arborist.
-Any modifications to the fencing locations must be approved by the project Arborist. - 11.5.3 TPZ signage: Tree protection signage is to be attached to the protective fencing, displayed in a prominent position and the sign repeated at 10 metres intervals or closer where the fence changes direction.
+Any modifications to the fencing locations must be approved by the project Arborist. - 11.6.2 TPZ signage: Tree protection signage is to be attached to the protective fencing, displayed in a prominent position and the sign repeated at 10 metres intervals or closer where the fence changes direction.
 Each sign shall contain in a clearly legible form, the following information: - Tree protection zone/No access. - This fence has been installed to prevent damage to the tree/s and their growing environment both above and below ground.
-Do not move fencing or enter TPZ without the agreement of the project Arborist. - The name, address, and telephone number of the developer/builder and project Arborist - 11.5.4 Mulch: Any areas of the TPZ located inside the subject site must be mulched to a depth of 75mm with good quality mulch.
-Mulch must not be built-up around the trunk the trees as it can cause collar rot. - 11.5.5 Ground Protection: Ground protection is required to protect the underlying soil structure and root system in areas where it is not practical to restrict access to whole TPZ, while allowing space for construction.
+Do not move fencing or enter TPZ without the agreement of the project Arborist. - The name, address, and telephone number of the developer/builder and project Arborist

+- 11.6.3 Mulch: Any areas of the TPZ located inside the subject site must be mulched to a depth of 75mm with good quality mulch.
+Mulch must not be built-up around the trunk the trees as it can cause collar rot. - 11.6.4 Ground Protection: Ground protection is required to protect the underlying soil structure and root system in areas where it is not practical to restrict access to whole TPZ, while allowing space for construction.
 Ground protection must consist of good quality composted wood chip/leaf mulch to a depth of between 150-300mm, laid on top of geo textile fabric, with timber/plywood boards overlaid.
-If vehicles are to be using the area, additional protection will be required such as rumble boards or Site Address: 5 Barrabooka St, Clontarf, NSW.

-track mats to spread the weight of the vehicle and avoid load points.
-Ground protection is to be specified and approved by the project Arborist as required.

-11.5.6 Temporary irrigation: Temporary irrigation should distribute water evenly throughout the area of the TPZ.
-The irrigation should be used for at minimum two hours weekly throughout all stages of the development, and may be required a higher frequency, this should be advised by the project Arborist.
+If vehicles are to be using the area, additional protection will be required such as rumble boards or track mats to spread the weight of the vehicle and avoid load points.
+Ground protection is to be specified and approved by the project Arborist as required. - 11.6.5 Temporary irrigation: Temporary irrigation should distribute water evenly throughout the area of the TPZ.
+The irrigation should be used for at minimum one hour daily throughout all stages of the development.

-&lt;sup>9 Council Of Standards Australia, AS4970 Protection of trees on development sites (2009), page 16.
-Site Address: 5 Barrabooka St, Clontarf, NSW.
+&lt;sup>8 Council Of Standards Australia, AS4970 Protection of trees on development sites (2009), page 16.
+Site Address: 325 Whale Beach Rd, Palm Beach NSW.

-Prepared for: Meline Nazloomian and Andrew Batmanian C/- George Stavropoulos.
+Prepared for: Jorge Hrdina Architects.

 Prepared by: Jack Williams, Urban Arbor Pty Ltd, sales@urbanarbor.com.au, (02) 8004 2802.
-Date prepared: 28 August 2024.
+Date prepared: 2 April 2025.

-- 11.6 Restricted activities inside TPZ: The following activities must be avoided inside the TPZ of all trees to be retained unless approved by the project Arborist.
+- 11.7 Restricted activities inside TPZ: The following activities must be avoided inside the TPZ of all trees to be retained unless approved by the project Arborist.
 If at any time these activities cannot be avoided an alternative must be agreed in writing with the project Arborist to minimise the impact to the tree.

 - A) Machine excavation.

 - B) Ripping or cultivation of soil.

 - C) Storage of spoil, soil or any such materials

 - D) Preparation of chemicals, including preparation of cement products.

 - E) Refuelling.

 - F) Dumping of waste.

 - G) Wash down and cleaning of equipment.

 - H) Placement of fill.

 - I) Lighting of fires.

 - J) Soil level changes.

 - K) Any physical damage to the crown, trunk, or root system.

 - L) Parking of vehicles.